How To Use A Soft Tissue Injury Compensation Calculator

 Time Limits For Soft Tissue Injury Claims

 As part of the soft tissue injury claims process, you will have to start your claim within the relevant limitation period.
-The Limitation Act 1980 outlines that you have three years to start your personal injury claim from the date of the accident that caused your injuries.
+The Limitation Act 1980 outlines that you have three years to start your personal injury claim from the incident date.

 However, if a minor suffers a soft tissue injury, the three-year limitation period begins from their 18th birthday.
 Before this date, a court-appointed litigation friend could make a claim on their behalf.

 Furthermore, if a person does not have the mental capacity to make their own claim, the time limit is suspended indefinitely, and a litigation friend could make a claim on their behalf.
-However, if they were to regain this mental capacity and a claim has not already been made, they will have three years to start one from the date of recovery.
+However, if they were to regain this mental capacity and a claim has not already been made, they will have three years to start one from the day that a full recovery occurs.

 Our advisors are available 24/7 to offer free advice and consultation.
 They can answer any questions you might have about the different types of soft tissue injury claims.